temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

     * **Output Coordinate System**: Use NAD 1983 UTM Zone 18N.
 5. Hit OK.
 The reprojected layer should get added to the map automatically.

+Although the new layer is using a different CRS, because the CRS is defined correctly, ArcMap will use the coordinate information to "register" (align) the images correctly.

 ## Handling Missing Coordinate Reference Systems

 Occasionally you will be supplied with data that lacks a CRS.
 This is common with tabular data, which might have an X and Y column, but not specify what they mean.
 Frequently it is easy to identify latitude and longitude data by eye, and XY data with latitude and longitude is very likely to have been gathered by GPS, and therefore to be in the WGS 1984 datum.
 If you don't know the CRS you have to go back to the source to see if you can find it.
 If not, you have to try one that might be reasonable for the region or scale, and see if it lines up with the rest of your data.
 This takes a lot of trial and error and is something you will learn over a years of practice.